mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 | Amazon Affiliate Revenue | $116.78     | $138.99     | <font color="green">+$22.21 (+19%)</font>   |
 | **Total Revenue**        | **$676.98** | **$605.83** | **<font color="red">-$71.15 (-11%)</font>** |

-Is It Keto continues to run in the background, but I put in a bit of work this month.
+Is It Keto continues to run in the background, but I put in a rare bit of work this month.
 Many of my Amazon Affiliate links had gone out of date and were pointing to dead links, so I spent a couple of hours fixing those.

-It's *so* tempting to go down a rabbit hole of tinkering with Is It Keto, but I think it's better for me to focus on TinyPilot as much as possible.
+Dusting off the code after months away, it's *so* tempting to go down a rabbit hole of tinkering with the site.
+I have to restrain myself because it's better for me to focus on TinyPilot as much as possible.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)